ukncsc/HashSTIXer/README.md

   * The `ttp` key defines if you want TTP objects to be built as part of the package.
   * The `stix` key defines your namespace and prefix.
   * The `ingest` key defines settings related to API ingestion.
+  * The `buffer-size` key defines how much of each file is read at once.

 ## Usage